Private-sector astronauts return to Earth after extended space station visit

 Crew 8 commander Matthew Dominick, Michael Barratt, Jeanette Epps and cosmonaut Alexander Grebenkin will join Crew 7 commander Jasmin Moghbeli, European Space Agency astronaut Andreas Mogensen, Japanese astronaut Satoshi Furukawa and cosmonaut Konstantin Borisov aboard the ISS, along with Russian cosmonauts Oleg Kononenko, Nikolai Chub and NASA's Loral O'Hara.

-Crew 7 was launched last August by SpaceX follow byed Kononenko, Chub and O'Hara last September aboard a Russian Soyuz spacecraft.
+Crew 7 was launched last August by SpaceX followed by Kononenko, Chub and O'Hara last September aboard a Russian Soyuz spacecraft.

 Moghbeli and her crewmates plan to undock and head home in early March.
 The ISS crew then will await the late March arrival of a Russian Soyuz spacecraft carrying veteran cosmonaut Oleg Novitskiy, Belarus guest flier Marina Vasilevskaya and NASA veteran Tracy Dyson.